Quantum hypothesis testing via robust quantum control: Preliminaries

 Let $\rho_0(T)$ and $\rho_1(T)$ denote the time-evolved states under $H_0$ and $H_1$, respectively.
 The goal of optimizing the control field is to maximize the distinguishability between $\rho_0(T)$ and $\rho_1(T)$, making them as discernible as possible.

 When the initial state is predetermined, the problem of discriminating $H_0$ and $H_1$ reduces to the task of discriminating quantum states through measurement at the conclusion of the evolution.
 The measurement which minimizes the probability of incorrectly identifying the state is known as the Helstrom measurement \cite{yuen1975,helstrom1976,holevo2011}.
-However, implementing the Helstrom measurement can be challenging as it typically depends on the dynamics of the system, adding complexity to its physical realization.
+However, implementing the Helstrom measurement can be challenging as it typically is defined with the time-evolved states and thus depends on the dynamics of the system, adding complexity to its physical realization.
 Moreover, when multiple copies of the state are available, finding a practical implementation of the Helstrom measurement becomes even more difficult.
 Consequently, researchers have dedicated efforts to develop local measurement strategies that can achieve comparable performance to Helstrom measurements \cite{acin2005multiple,higgins2011multiple,vargas2021quantum}.
 In the following sections, we define the error probabilities associated with these two types of measurements in the context of hypothesis testing.

 \textit{Fixed local measurement.} Assuming that each quantum system is measured using a fixed apparatus, the \emph{type I} and \emph{type II} errors can be expressed as $p(1|H_0)=\tr(\rho_0E_1)$ and $p(0|H_1)=\tr(\rho_1E_0)$, respectively.
 Here, the positive operator-valued measure (POVM) element $E_j$ is associated with the outcome indicating that hypothesis $H_j$ is true.
 The error probability $P_e$ is defined as